Grand Tetons Hiking/Camping Trip

 Back at the Moose Visitor Center Betty was informed by one of the rangers on duty that the planned hike for the next day, Granite Canyon Trail, was not possible because of snow.
 We would have taken the tram out of Teton Village Ski Resort to the top of the mountain and hiked down the Granite Canyon Trail back to the Village.
 That evening we ate at an outdoor barbeque nearby the Moose Visitor Center which was less than great.
 We returned to our camp and had a campfire.

 Thursday morning we were up at 6:15, ate breakfast, and departed for the Jenny Lake area where we walked the 7.1 miles around the lake plus another 3-4 miles as we climbed the steep and rocky trail past Hidden Falls and up to Inspiration Point.
 We went back down the Cascade Canyon Trail at one point having to cross a snow pack.
 The first part of the trail from the Jenny Lake Visitor Center to String Lake was lovely in the early morning light with relatively few people.
 There were fishermen around the very pretty cascading stream between String Lake and Jenny Lake.
 The western side of Jenny Lake Trail was hot and exposed due to a past forest fire.
 When we got around to the ferry, it had just arrived disgorging large numbers of tourists looking to climb to Hidden Falls and Inspiration Point.
 In spite of the crowd, we managed to find a small corner off the trail near Hidden Falls to eat our lunch.
 We then climbed up to Inspiration Point discovering that there was another overlook part way up which fooled most ferry tourists into thinking that they had arrived at the point and turning back there so that the real Inspiration Point was not too crowded.
 By the time we had descended the rather rough portion of the Cascade Canyon Trail back to the Jenny Lake Trail repeating a portion of the Jenny Lake Trail on our way back to the Visitor Center we were getting quite tired.
 But the highlight wildlife encounter of our trip happened close to the end of this hike, a moose taking her time to cross the trail perhaps 75' in front of us, followed by her two calves.
-We went back to camp to clean up a bit before dinner.
-Dinner, for some of us, was at the Jackson Lake restaurant where we had excellent local trout.
-Others cooked camp meals and watched the sun go down over Jackson Lake and the mountains near our campsite.

 Friday we had breakfast and were on our way by 8 to hike the Garnet Canyon Trail.
 At the trailhead there was a sign indicating that a mother grizzly with two cubs were reported to be frequenting the area so caution was advised.
 This was a 9+ miles roundtrip hike with 2,400' elevation gain that ended with a large snow pack blocking the trail.
 We saw many blooming wildflowers and some elk in Lupine Meadow.
 Higher on the mountain we had views of Bradley and Taggart Lakes in the distance.
 We encountered an eleven year old girl hiking with her father whose goal was to climb as high on the mountain as she had been in a plane the day before.
 We also met some back country rangers who were carrying in supplies to a backcountry site further up the trail.
 As we ate lunch at the end (for us) of the trail, we were passed by a backpacking mountaineering group whose goal was climbing one of the peaks in the backcountry.
 The group again split for dinner that night but we ate at Coulter Bay.
 One group ate at the burger place, some cooked in camp and some ate at the fancy restaurant for another excellent meal of local trout.